 Bone metastasis occurs when cancer spreads to the bones.

 Lifestyle and home remedies

-Limiting alcohol, caffeine and other bladder irritants and retraining your bladder may be among the first steps for improving bladder control.
+Limiting alcohol, caffeine and other bladder irritants and retraining your bladder are steps you can take to help with bladder control problems.

 Eat more fiber.
 You've probably heard it before.
 But do you know why fiber is so good for your health?

 Kegel exercises aren't just for women.
 Find out how men can use Kegel exercises to strengthen their pelvic floor muscles.

 Are your pelvic floor muscles in good shape?
 Tone them with Kegel exercises — which you can do discreetly just about anytime and anywhere.